Skip to main content

 Manage user identities and provision resources

 The slurm-login.directoryCache parameter defines the directory service configuration used for managing user identities and provisioning resources.
-This parameter includes multiple sub-values, with the key sub-values detailed below.
+The following sections describe its key sub-values.

-slurm-login.directoryCache.selectGroups provides a list of user groups, from which the slurm-login chart will retrieve all associated users.
-This acts as a filter, meaning only users belonging to any of the specified groups will be included.
-It uses an OR logic, so a user needs to be in at least one of the listed groups to be selected.
+slurm-login.directoryCache.selectGroups provides a list of user groups, from which the slurm-login chart retrieves all associated users.
+This acts as a filter, meaning only users belonging to any of the specified groups are included.
+It uses OR logic, so a user must be in at least one of the listed groups to be selected.

-slurm-login.directoryCache.directoryService.directories specifies a list of directory services to be configured.
+slurm-login.directoryCache.directoryService.directories specifies a list of directory services to configure.
 This is similar to the directoryService configuration in Slurm and can be duplicated or referenced using a YAML anchor for reuse.

 Example nsscache configuration